NEW to AUSSIE N?

 Track Starter sets

 We like starter packs!
-Although please keep in mind the two common PECO start packs in Australia have points / turnouts that are not great for larger Australian locomotives and rolling stock.
+Although please keep in mind the two common PECO start packs in Australia have points / turnouts that are very tight for larger Australian locomotives and rolling stock.

-It is advised that medium or large PECO points are used instead.
+It is advised that medium radius or large radius PECO points are used instead.

 Kato and PECO